Natsasi-on/MemoMaster/README.md

 ## Technologies and Modules Used

-MasterMemo is built using the following technologies and modules:
+MemoMaster is built using the following technologies and modules:

 - **Node.js and Express**: The server is powered by Node.js and Express for responsive and reliable performance.